daPhyre/Chloe.js/reference.md

 Creates a new canvas with ID canvasID.

 **Parameters:**
 *canvasId* - ID of the canvas to be bound.
-If no ID is given, COJSGE will search for the DOMElement with ID "canvas".
+If no ID is given, Chloe.js will search for the DOMElement with ID "canvas".
 *fullMode* - The way to fill the screen when in Fullscreen Mode.
 See [Fullscreen Mode](#fullscreen-mode) for more information.
 *autoFull* - Sets if the canvas will fill automatically the screen when user enters into Fullscreen mode (Like, when pressing F11).
 *autoFullOnMobile* - Sets if the canvas will fill automatically the screen when the screen is smaller than the canvas bound, common default task on mobile devices.